drspliff17/obang/README.md

 ## Why obang?

-Browser-native bangs are convenient, but they tie bang resolution to a browser's address bar
+Browser-native bangs are convenient, but they tie bang resolution to a browser's address bar.

-`obang` moves that resolution into a small standalone tool, making bangs usable from launchers, shell scripts, keybindings, desktop workflows, and anything else that can invoke a command
+`obang` moves that resolution into a small standalone tool, making bangs usable from launchers, shell scripts, keybindings, desktop workflows, and anything else that can invoke a command.

-The goal is simple: keep the convenience of bangs, but make them available everywhere
+The goal is simple: keep the convenience of bangs, but make them available everywhere.

 ## Credits